awegroup/Onboarding/paper_writing_checklist.md

 - [ ] Number only if referenced
 - [ ] No manual spacing like `\,`
 - [ ] Never place two equations consecutively without text between
 - [ ] End with a point or a comma, depending on sentence integration
+- [ ] Trigonometry functions always in upright roman font

 **Terminology**
   - [ ] Always write “TU Delft V3 kite” or “V3 kite” (never just “V3”)